This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 The treatment of each for tax purposes is different.
 We always recommend you consult a qualified tax adviser as they’ll be able to guide you on the most suitable options for your circumstances.

-How to Transfer a Buy-to-Let Property into a Limited Company
+How to Transfer a Buy to Let Property into a Limited Company

-If you’re a higher rate taxpayer, transferring a buy-to-let property in your personal name to a limited company can offer greater tax efficiency.
-To transfer a buy-to-let to a limited company, you’ll first need to establish a limited company which will “hold” the property.
-You’ll then need to purchase the buy-to-let through the limited company, via a limited company buy-to-let mortgage.
-A mortgage broker like John Charcol can help you with this.
+If you’re a higher rate taxpayer, transferring a buy to let property in your personal name to a limited company can offer greater tax efficiency.
+To transfer a buy to let to a limited company, you’ll first need to establish a limited company which will “hold” the property.
+You’ll then need to purchase the buy to let through the limited company, via a limited company buy to let mortgage.

-Finance Options for Growing Your Portfolio
+Other Finance Options for Growing Your Portfolio

-There are instances in which a mortgage can’t be secured on a property or it just isn’t suitable for your needs.
+There are instances in which a BTL LTD company mortgage can’t be secured on a property or it just isn’t suitable for your needs.
 Maybe there’s work required on it or you want to make the most of the low rate you secured previously.
 In these situations, you may want to consider looking at specialist finance options.

 Bridging Loans